neontools is a free online marketing toolbox made for marketers and business owners.

 4. Delete the entire link

-You will have a variety of informations at your disposal:
+You will have a variety of information at your disposal:

 - Referrer: The websites or apps where people clicked on your link